 NYC Subway Turnstile Counts Data aggregated by day and station complex for the year 2020.
-Updated weekly.
+Updated weekly, usually on Monday mornings.
+(The pipeline is mostly automated, but must be manually triggered)

 Where the Data Came From